stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 machine precision is implemented as follows:

-1) Find the smallest possible difference that can be represented by calling the Fortran `spacing` intrinsic on the largest of the two inner-product values;
+1) Find the smallest possible difference that can be represented by calling the Fortran `spacing` intrinsic on the largest absolute value of of the two inner products;

 2) Compute the *relative* difference between the two values by dividing their absolute difference by this spacing;